tmpstpdwn/Shwal/README.md

     ```

   - ## `$HOME/.config/shwal/script`

     A shell script that will automaticaly be run after colorscheme generation.
 This script can be used to
     to execute anything you would like after the colorschemes are generated for example i use it to enforce
     the theme generated to xmonad, mpv, dunst etc .. by using `sed` to change color variable values in their configs and
     reload those software with new colorscheme.
-    This is a good workaround for those software for whom you dont know how color templates are to be made, imported to the
+    This is a good workaround for those software for whom you dont know how color templates are to be made / imported to the
     respective configs etc ...

-  - ## `$HOME/.config/shwal/reloader`
+  - ## `$HOME/.config/shwal/colorschemes`

-    A shell script where Temporary colorsettings can be set such as exporting xrdb colors etc...
-    This i use mainly to refresh xrdb colors based on current colorschemes because some software i use
-    source colors from xrdb.
-    Also this change in xrdb colors is temporary therefor this script is run whenever wallpaper changes
-    or system restarts.
+    This folder have an extensive collection of dark and light themes saved as json files which can be used with shwal.
+This folder was taken from the `pywal` project.

-- Customize the OUTPUT_DIR, TEMPLATE_DIR, SCRIPT, and RELOADER variables inside the script to match your setup.
+- Customize the script to match your setup.

 ## Contributing